Health Indicator Report of New Mexico Population - Poverty Among Children Age 5-17

 Other ObjectivesNew Mexico Early Learning Indicator

-How Are We Doing?In 2015, an estimated 91,400 New Mexico school-aged children, 5 to 17 years old, were in families living in poverty.
+How Are We Doing?In 2017, 89,200 children, or one out of every four New Mexico school-aged children, 5 to 17 years old, were in families living in poverty.